Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Introduction

-We close the structure equations with the Chandrasekhar cold degenerate-electron equation of state and compute equilibrium sequences over $\rho_c\in[10^6,10^{11}]~{\rm g\,cm^{-3}}$.
-For systematic sweeps, we parameterize rotation by the proxy $f\equiv \Omega/\Omega_{K,0}(\rho_c)$, where $\Omega_{K,0}$ is a Kepler estimate constructed from the non-rotating baseline model at the same $\rho_c$.
-Because this proxy is defined with respect to the baseline rather than the rotating configuration, $f$ is not a physical bound by itself; admissibility must be assessed using diagnostics evaluated on the rotating solutions.
-We therefore monitor
+where \(\Omega_{K,0}\) is evaluated from the non-rotating Newtonian reference model at the same central density.
+Since this proxy is defined with respect to the baseline configuration, it is not itself a physical bound.
+Each rotating solution is therefore checked using diagnostics evaluated on the rotating configuration,

-and impose $\Omega/\Omega_K<1$ (equivalently $\epsilon<1$) as a hard consistency condition against mass shedding.
-In addition, since the mapping is intended as a slow-rotation approximation, we track whether the mapped term remains perturbative in the bulk interior through
+We require \(\Omega/\Omega_K<1\) as a consistency condition against mass shedding.
+We also monitor the relative size of the mapped term in the bulk interior through

-which avoids contamination from the low-pressure surface layer and provides a direct internal check on the relative strength of the reduced model anisotropy where the global structure is set.
-Building on these measures, we construct a multi-criterion applicability envelope in $f$ and define a recommended slow-rotation domain for survey use, so that rotation is incorporated in a controlled and interpretable manner rather than by an arbitrary upper cut.

-The speed and transparency of the reduced model come at the cost of geometric fidelity: by construction it is angle-averaged and does not model the axisymmetric deformation (equatorial bulge and polar flattening) of rotating WDs.
-We therefore interpret its outputs as controlled Newtonian trends and benchmarks, and we use the internal diagnostics above to delineate the regime where the approximation is expected to remain meaningful.
-This positioning also provides a clear baseline for future calibration against slow-rotation formalisms and multidimensional rotating equilibria \cite{Boshkayev2013ApJ}.
-In this sense, the construction provides a simple benchmark for compact-object modelling.
-It recasts the averaged effect of uniform rotation as an effective anisotropic term in a one-dimensional hydrostatic model and makes the range of applicability explicit.
-The model should therefore be regarded as a controlled Newtonian baseline for slow-to-moderate rotation, rather than as a complete description of rapidly rotating white dwarfs.
+which excludes the low-pressure surface layer where \(\Delta_{\rm rot}/p_r\) is dominated by boundary behaviour.
+Together with a force-balance diagnostic, this defines a multi-criterion applicability envelope for the rotation proxy.

+The reduced model is deliberately limited in scope.
+The replacement \(\sin^2\theta\rightarrow\langle\sin^2\theta\rangle\) removes the latitude dependence of the centrifugal force, and therefore cannot describe the equatorial bulge, polar flattening, oblateness, or the true mass-shedding surface.
+These quantities require self-consistent axisymmetric equilibria.
+In this paper the reduction is used only as a monitored slow-to-moderate rotation benchmark.

+We also include a static Tolman--Oppenheimer--Volkoff (TOV) scale assessment \citep{Tolman1939,OppenheimerVolkoff1939}.
+This is not a relativistic extension of the rotating model.
+Instead, we compare the size of the reduced Newtonian rotational correction with the static relativistic correction obtained from a non-rotating isotropic TOV reference sequence computed with the same pressure--density relation.
+The purpose is to identify the density range in which rotational and static relativistic effects can both contribute at the percent level to the same global observables.
+This comparison clarifies where the present Newtonian benchmark remains adequate as a trend-level tool and where relativistic slow-rotation or fully rotating models become necessary.